kreps/JUCE/README.md

 Kreps-JUCE
 ==========

-Learning to develop audio vst plugins.
+Learning to develop audio vst plugins with JUCE framework.